Do You Need a Federal Employee Discrimination Attorney?

 The Law Office of Justin Schnitzer extends its services to federal employees nationwide.
 Regardless of where you are in the United States, our commitment to protecting your rights in the federal workplace is steadfast.

 Our federal employment lawyers are dedicated to providing personalized, high-quality legal representation to federal employees nationwide.
-Contact us today or call 202-964-4878 to schedule your free consultation and learn more about how we can help you file your discrimination claims.
+Contact us today or call 202-964-4878 to schedule your initial consultation and learn more about how we can help you file your discrimination claims.